 - Avoid close contact with people who are sick. - Stay home when you are sick. - Cover your cough or sneeze into your elbow or a tissue, then throw the tissue in the trash.
 Follow with hand hygiene. - Avoid touching your eyes, nose, and mouth.
-If you do, wash your hands afterwards. - Wash hands often with soap and water (20 seconds). - If you do not have soap, use hand sanitizer (60-95% alcohol based).

-Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

-- Ensure all vaccines are up to date of students, self, and household members

-- o Promote non-contact methods of greeting

-- Wear face coverings

-- Social Distance six feet apart

-Sick Day Guidelines- The Prince George County Schools Sick Day Guidelines have been established and are in place currently in our school division.
+If you do, wash your hands afterwards. - Wash hands often with soap and water (20 seconds). - If you do not have soap, use hand sanitizer (60-95% alcohol based). - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe. - Ensure all vaccines are up to date of students, self, and household members - Promote non-contact methods of greeting - Wear face coverings - Social Distance 3 feet apart with a face mask strongly recommended or 6 feet apart without a mask established and are in place currently in our school division.
 Illness guidelines are specifically outlined here: